Skip to content

 Processes & PTYs

 Spawn and drive child processes with streaming I/O. Unlike shell (which blocks and returns output only after the process exits), these hand you a live handle you poll.
-All require the PROCESS capability (see System).
+All require the process capability in a sandboxed run.
+They work without extra configuration in Sema's default mode and return PermissionDenied when process is denied.
+See the CLI sandbox documentation.

 Streaming processes